AMD-AIG-AIMA/AMD-EfficientVLM/README.md

-# Introducing the AMD-EfficientVLM (Vision-Language Model):
+# Introducing the AMD-EfficientVLM (Vision-Language Model)

 ⚡️ This repository provides training recipes for the AMD efficient vision-language models, which are designed to improve the inference efficiency of VLM.